 BUT, I do resent being made to feel like I am a moocher, an entitlement brat sucking off the government teat.
 I paid Social Security all of my life!
 My employers paid their share for me!
 No choice—we paid!

 Plus, I don’t think that people realize that once you are disabled or retired that you MUST continue (It is simply deducted from your Social Security check.) to pay for Medicare.
 Medicare only covers 80% of part B medical expenses.
-And there is the prescription donut hole which is about an additional $2,500 a year.
+And there is the donut hole for medical prescriptions which is about an additional $2,500 a year.
 Plus, you are almost (may be) required to carry some kind of Medicare Supplement.

 That average $12,000 a year EARNED RETIREMENT BENEFIT just went down to about $7,000 a year to live on.
 Hmmmm, about $550 a month IF you averaged $30,000 a year all of your life–Under 30 y.o. and over 50 y.o. and you made it to 65 without becoming disabled by accident, health, or service to your Country.